 Think About Alternative Income Streams

 Are there any alternative ways in which you could make money if you really had to?
 One of the things that happens when the economy experiences turbulence is that some industries become insecure.
 They can start to become less productive and active in the market.
-This mean that demand falls, and then supply has to fall with it.
-That’s how redundancies come about in the labour market.
+This means that demand falls, and then supply has to fall with it.
+That’s how redundancies come about in the labor market.
 If there is no demand for your job, then there will be no demand for you either.
 So, you should think about what other skills you have and what other jobs you could do if you lost your job.
 Of course, you’ll hope that it never comes to that, but it’s always best to be prepared.

 Cut Your Car Costs Now

 Rather than throwing money away on things that are not that important, why not cut your car costs now?
 Of course, getting around is important.
 But do you really need to spend money running a car that’s inefficient?
 These days, there are lots of great electric and hybrid cars that come with very low running costs.
 That means you can save a lot of money on driving.
 Yes, you might need to spend some money to buy the car in the short-term.
 But the long-term money saving benefits of driving an efficient car are huge.
 Right now, this is something that everyone should be thinking about carefully.
 If you are thinking of buying a new car, make sure it’s an efficient one.